stronnag/mwptools/docs/manual/docs/mwp_video_player.md

 * Linux.
 "Video4Linux" (`v4l2src`), pipewire (`pipewiresrc`) and libcamera (`libcamerasrc`)
 * FreeBSD.
 FreeBSD offers a video4linux (`v4l2src`) emulation that works with {{ mwp }}.
-* Windows.
-Uses `ksvideosrc` or  `mfvideosrc` as detected / required.
+* Windows. `ksvideosrc` or  `mfvideosrc` as detected / required.
-* MacOS.
-Uses `afvideosrc` for Camera input.
+* MacOS. `avfvideosrc`.

-mwp introspects Gstreamer for the required video source and parameters.
+mwp introspects Gstreamer for the required video source and parameters, no user input is required, other than the device specific GStreamer plugin(s) must be installed.

 ## FPV Mode